fpv-wtf/wtfos/README.md

  - DJI FPV Goggles V2

 #### V2 Goggles
 On V2 Goggles you must flash **V01.00.0606** from DIY mode a.k.a.
 DJI HD FPV System mode using assistant in order to be able to root.
+If you have anything other than V01.00.0606 shown when checked in DJI FPV Drone mode, the root will not work.
+Both modes must have V01.00.0606.

 Following that, if you own and use the DJI FPV Drone, you may wish to use the free [Dronehacks](https://drone-hacks.com/download) firmware flasher to upgrade to V01.02.0001 obtained from [Dank Drone Downloader](http://dankdronedownloader.com/DDD2/app/index.php?model=gl170&ver=01.02.0001&type=Other&Brand=DJI) for best compatibility prior to installing wtfos.
 If you upgrade at a later time, simply re-install wtfos.